barnalismollich/coyotiv-barnali-smollich/README.md

 # **Family Diary**

-In the Github (main branch) called barnalismollich/coyotiv-barnali-smollich you can find my project work I did during the software engineering training at Coyotiv UG in March - June 2022.
+In the main branch in Github of barnalismollich/coyotiv-barnali-smollich you can find my project work I did during the software engineering training at Coyotiv UG in March - June 2022.

 # **Project idea**